Degenerative conditions in the vertebrae of your lumbar spine, or low back, are a common source of leg pain.

 Chronic pain is commonly described as a deep, aching, dull or burning pain, and may be accompanied by numbness, tingling and/or weakness that extends into the extremities.
 Chronic pain tends to last a long time and is not relieved by conservative care.

-The five vertebrae of the lumbar spine (L1-L5), located directly below the thoracic spine (mid-back) and directly above the sacrum, are separated by shock-absorbing intervertebral discs and supported by muscles and ligaments.
-These discs are very important for the normal mobility and function of your back.
-Over time, age, genetics and everyday wear-and-tear can contribute to deterioration of these discs, which, when healthy, act as "cushions" for the individual bones of the spine, or vertebrae.
+The intervertebral discs of the cervical spine are very important for the normal mobility and function of your neck.
+When healthy, these discs act as "cushions" for the individual bones of the spine, or vertebrae.

 Each disc is made up of two parts: